 Why would I choose a modular loft conversion over a traditional build?

 Modular loft conversions are faster to complete, less disruptive and can be better value than traditionally built lofts.
-Your new loft will be constructed from precision-engineered steel in our South Yorkshire factory.
-This not only makes the loft stronger and more durable.
+Your new loft will be constructed from precision-engineered steel in a South Yorkshire factory.
+This makes the loft stronger and more durable.
 An offsite build also means there is thorough quality control and testing of all components prior to delivery.

 As a modular conversion involves replacing your existing front roof, you will benefit from a brand new, steel framed front roof that will not sag or leak.